cixel/charmcityjs-apr2019/presentation.md

 ^ here's my attempt at an illustration of that

-^ track entire object graphs
+^ these are also recursive proxies, so we're still encapsulating entire object graphs

-^ cirlces are membranes
+^ but this abstraction allows us to define custom behaviors at each point and even compose multiple membranes

-^ squares are objects
+^ explain what the symbols are

-^ green squares are strings, or any other primitive really,

 ^ don't even have to be primitives---you get to decide what comes out of your membrane